usv240/Interactive-Railway-Chatbot/README.md

 # Interactive-Railway-Chatbot
 A railway reservation  and general FAQ's chatbot

-# Please make sure to install the modules like Chatbot, Chatterbot, Chatter-corpus,nltk, TextBlob and allthe modules used below.
+# Please make sure to install the modules like Chatbot, Chatterbot, Chatter-corpus,nltk, TextBlob and all the modules used below.
 # please restart the kernel everytime to re-run the code
 # Make sure to install all the libraries before trying to run the code